 Are there age restrictions on who can reserve an e-scooter?

 Yes.
 It varies by company, but some restrictions are 16+ and some are 18+.

-How do I provide input on the E-Scooter Share Pilot Program?
+How do I provide input on the E-Scooter Share Program?

-The City is interested in hearing from you on how you think the Pilot Program is going.
-A survey is in development where you can provide your input directly.
+The City is interested in hearing from you on how you think the program is going.
+A survey was distributed in July 2019, and another will be distributed in 2020.
 In the meantime, feel free to provide input by email to .

 How do I contact e-scooter share vendors to share feedback or report an issue?